 To configure the project settings open your project and choose Project settings at the sidebar menu.

-In the Details section, you can change the project name, view the Project ID within your organization, add a short description, and change project logo.
+In the Details section, you can change the project name, view the Project ID within your organization, add a short description, and change the project logo.

 In the Source strings section, you can change the project source language, enable or disable placeholders unification, and enable or disable the saving of the context and max.length to the downloaded files.